mr-bt/manager.README/README.md

 - **Kindness and Respect:** I believe in treating everyone with kindness and respect.
 I strive to create a culture where everyone feels valued and appreciated.

-- **Creating Impact at Pace:** We aim to create impact at a fast pace.
+- **Creating Impact at Pace:** We aim to create impact at pace.
 We focus on outcomes, not on outputs.
 This means we prioritise achieving meaningful results over simply completing tasks.

-- **Honesty to Company Vision, Mission, and Core Values:** We stay honest to the company vision, mission, and core values at all times.
-These guiding principles shape our work and our culture, and we uphold them in all that we do.
+- **Honesty to Company Vision, Mission, and Core Values:** We always stay honest to the company vision, mission, and core values.
+These guiding principles shape our work and culture, and we uphold them in all we do.

 Remember, culture is not something that can be imposed from the top down.
 It's something that we all create together through our actions and interactions.
 I look forward to working with you to create a great culture.